finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 - Consider keyboard shortcuts

 ## Icebox (CGS v3+)
+- Allow any player to move cards in the play area, instead of just the player who put it there
 - Add option to restart game in *Play Mode*
 - Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
 - Allow rotation in *Deck Editor* to keep viewing the currently selected card